Birkbeck/msc-projects-2023-4-aanand1304/README.md

 - **hyperparameters_univariate_multivariate**: Configurations and settings for tuning both univariate and multivariate models.
 - **prediction_plot_univariate_multivariate**: Prediction plots showcasing forecasted trends, enabling users to visually assess model accuracy.

+## Data Collection and Preprocessing

+**Data sources include:**

+- **Hackmageddon**: Aggregated records of cyber-attacks.
+- **Social Media and Internet Usage**: Monthly estimates based on growth trends in major platforms.
+- **Economic Indicators**: GDP growth rates by country, capturing economic factors influencing cyber threats.
+- **War and Conflict Events**: Synthetic data generated using GANs, representing the influence of geopolitical events on cyber-attack trends.

+The dataset is structured with **monthly granularity**, allowing for consistent and robust time-series forecasting.

+## Feature Selection and Engineering

+- **Univariate Forecasting**: Focuses on individual attack types, optimizing predictions for each specific cyber threat.
+- **Multivariate Forecasting**: Employs **BorutaPy** for feature selection to capture interactions among features, enhancing predictions for multiple attack types simultaneously.

+## Model Architecture and Training

+The core forecasting model uses **LSTM**, chosen for its ability to capture long-term dependencies in time-series data:

+- **LSTM-Dropout Architecture**: Integrates dropout layers to reduce overfitting.
+- **Monte Carlo Dropout**: Provides uncertainty estimates by generating multiple predictions with random neuron deactivation.
+- **Hyperparameter Tuning**: Optimized via **Random Search** for dropout rates, activation functions, batch sizes, and learning rates.

+## Evaluation Metrics and Results

+- **SMAPE (Symmetric Mean Absolute Percentage Error)**: Primary metric, chosen for its accuracy in evaluating time-series predictions.
+- **MAE (Mean Absolute Error)** and **RMSE (Root Mean Squared Error)**: Complementary metrics to assess model accuracy.
+- **Confidence Intervals**: Generated using Monte Carlo dropout, providing a measure of prediction reliability.

+## SHAP Model Explainability

+For interpretability, **SHAP (Shapley Additive Explanations)** values are calculated to explain each feature's impact on predictions.
+By providing insights into feature importance, SHAP analysis reveals which factors (e.g., social media activity, economic indicators, holidays) significantly affect cyber threats.
+This transparency enhances trust in the model and aids decision-makers in understanding critical factors.

+## Conclusion

+This project advances cyber threat forecasting by integrating diverse data sources and leveraging an **LSTM-based model** for long-term prediction.
+The inclusion of **SHAP** for model interpretability and **Monte Carlo dropout** for uncertainty estimation provides actionable insights that support a proactive cybersecurity approach.
+This framework enables organizations to better allocate resources, anticipate risks, and mitigate future cyber threats effectively.